Search

 In brief

 • Spousal maintenance is a contribution to the living expenses of an ex-partner who has insufficient income of their own.
-The maximum duration is five years in many cases.
+Since 2020, the maximum duration is half the duration of the marriage, with a statutory maximum of five years (Spousal Maintenance Revision Act).

-• The amount is determined based on need, financial capacity, and the division of care for children (Trema standards/LOVF guidelines).
+• The amount is determined based on need, financial capacity, and the division of care for children, in accordance with the Trema standards (LOVF guidelines).

-• Established amounts are automatically increased on January 1st by the statutory indexation: in 2026, this is 4.6%.
+• Established amounts are automatically increased on January 1st with the statutory indexation: 4.6 percent in 2026 (this was 6.5 percent in 2025).

-• When circumstances change significantly, an existing alimony arrangement can be modified through the court or by mutual agreement.
+• In the event of a significant change in circumstances, an existing alimony arrangement can be modified through the court or by mutual agreement (Article 1:401 Dutch Civil Code).
+Read more about modifying alimony.

 What is alimony?

 Alimony is the legal obligation to contribute financially to the maintenance of a former partner or children after a divorce.
-There are two forms: child support (costs of care and upbringing) and spousal maintenance (maintenance of the former partner).
+There are two forms: child support for the costs of care and upbringing, and spousal maintenance for the maintenance of the former partner.

-The amount depends on two factors: the need of the recipient and the financial capacity of the payer.
-This principle is laid down in Art.
-1:397 Dutch Civil Code.
-For children, it additionally applies that both parents are always liable for maintenance according to their capacity, even after divorce (Art.
-1:404 Dutch Civil Code).
+The amount is determined by two factors: the need of the recipient and the financial capacity of the payer.
+This principle is laid down in Article 1:397 Dutch Civil Code.
+For children, it additionally applies that both parents are always liable for maintenance according to their capacity, even after divorce (Article 1:404 Dutch Civil Code).

-Established alimony amounts are automatically increased on January 1st by the statutory indexation (Art.
-1:402a Dutch Civil Code).
-In 2025, the indexation was 6.5%; in 2026, it is 4.6%.
-You can read more about the consequences for children on the page divorcing with children.
+Established alimony amounts are automatically increased on January 1st with the statutory indexation (Article 1:402a Dutch Civil Code).
+In 2025, the indexation was 6.5 percent; in 2026, it is 4.6 percent.
+According to figures from Statistics Netherlands (CBS), over 350,000 households in the Netherlands had an ongoing alimony arrangement in 2024.
+Read more about the consequences of divorce for children.

 There is no automatic obligation for spousal maintenance.
 The court assesses whether an obligation arises based on the financial position of both partners.
 When one partner has insufficient personal income after the divorce to provide for their own maintenance independently, a maintenance obligation can be established.

-When a parent liable for maintenance fails to pay, the recipient can engage the Landelijk Bureau Inning Onderhoudsbijdragen (LBIO) for the collection of child support.
+When a parent liable for maintenance fails to pay, the recipient can engage the Landelijk Bureau Inning Onderhoudsbijdragen (LBIO) for the collection.
+Read more about collection of child support.

 What types of alimony are there?